-If you’re unavailable when UPS attempts delivery at your address, UPS may deliver your parcel to a UPS Access Point® location near your home, where your parcel will be held for you to collect for 10 calendar days.
-After 10 calendar days, your parcel will be returned to the sender as undeliverable.
-Before you go to the UPS Access Point location, track your parcel to confirm parcel location and that it’s ‘Awaiting Customer Collection’.
-When you track your parcel, you can also view the operating hours and a map of where you will collect your parcel.
+If you’re unavailable when UPS attempts delivery at your address, UPS may deliver your package to a UPS Access Point® location near your home, where your package will be held for you to pick up for 7 calendar days.
+After 7 calendar days, your package will be returned to the sender as undeliverable.
+Before you go to the UPS Access Point location, track your package to confirm package location and that it’s ‘Awaiting Customer Pick-up’.
+When you track your package, you can also view the operating hours (weekend hours are available) and a map of where you will pick up your package.

-*Note: While we'll notify you on shipment notifications or tracking status updates if you need a code to collect your parcel, your shipper will provide the code directly to you.
-The parcel release code is a 4-6 digit numerical code that is provided by the shipper and is different from the tracking number.
+*Note: While we'll notify you on shipment notifications or tracking status updates, if you need a code to pick up your package, your shipper will provide the code directly to you.
+The package release code is a 4-6 digit numerical code that is provided by the shipper and is different from the tracking number.